DEFENDING AMERICANS

 Falsely Accused

-For citizens falsely accused by foreign nationals seeking VAWA, I-751 waivers, or U visas.
-We explain the motives, assess the evidence, and help mount a defense.
+For citizens falsely accused by foreign nationals seeking VAWA, I-751 waivers, or U visas, we investigate and assess the fraud, help you fight back to defeat protective orders or criminal charges, and report the fraud ethically and legally.

 I-864 Abuse Victims